Shopify website builder review – all-around eCommerce star

 Designing the online store

 The menu on the left-hand side is where you'll get a chance to manage all of your pages and blog posts.
-But it's the "Themes" menu, where you want to be if you wish to edit how your Shopify website looks.
+But it's the Online store menu, where you want to be if you wish to edit how your Shopify website looks.

 Everything's controlled by the menu on the left.
 I could easily hide and rearrange everything.

-There I also had an opportunity to add new sections as well.
-There weren't many – only 16 options in total, including maps, blogs, images with text (your classic suspects).
+There I also had an opportunity to add new sections.
+I could choose from 17 options in total: video, blogs, images with text (your classic suspects).

 Within the sections, you can also add content, which will depend entirely on your section.

-But there is also an opportunity to add "custom content" which basically allows you to make some sections of your own.
+There is also an opportunity to add custom content which basically allows you to make some sections of your own.
 This is where you do those less-common moves, like combining galleries with video, or collections with blogs.
+Also, if you wanted to add testimonials – it’s also done here.
+However, for these less common elements you’ll need some coding skills.

 Then you can also edit your website's fonts, social media buttons, color scheme, and other similar site-wide changes.